A Selection of Poems by Alice Dunbar-Nelson

 It stifles me—God, must I sit and sew?

-(first published in the AME Church Review in 1918, “I Sit and Sew” is one of Alice Dunbar-Nelson’s most anthologized poems.
+(originally published in the AME Church Review in 1918, “I Sit and Sew” is one of Alice Dunbar-Nelson’s most anthologized poems.
 Here are several analyses of “I Sit and Sew”)

 To Madame Curie